 The total cost of the 54-flight GAMBIT-3/KH-8 program (fiscal years 1964 through 1985) was \$2.3 billion, in respective year dollars.

-Non-recurring costs for development, industrial facilities, and so forth, totalled sector sector and so for the total program cost.
+Non-recurring costs for development, industrial facilities, and so forth, totalled of the total program cost.